Wenya: Housing

 There are 24 housing blocks in this subzone and all are public apartments.

 Public apartments

-The public apartments and associated infrastructure are managed and maintained by Chua Chu Kang Town Council.
+The public apartments and associated infrastructure are managed and maintained by West Coast Town Council.

 Politics

 Bulim is part of West Coast GRC after the 2020 general election and its member of parliament is Ms Foo Mee Har who is the MP for Ayer Rajah-Gek Poh division.

 Community spaces

 Health and medical care

 The Saint Joseph's Home at Jurong Road provides "shelter, care and love for the aged and the destitute."